sudssf/dynamics_sim/dynamics_sim-master/README.md

 # Installation and Requirements #

-Clone or download the package to your local machine and add it's location to your PYTHONPATH.
+Clone or download the package to your local machine.
+You can run the simulations in the repository rootpath or to run it in Jupyter notebooks for example, add it's location to your PYTHONPATH.

 DyPy depends on [matplotlib](http://matplotlib.org) for graphing, and [numpy](http://www.numpy.org) and [joblib](https://pythonhosted.org/joblib/).
 To install these dependencies, make sure you are in the root